Puppet-Finland/puppet-windows_snmp/README.md

 # windows_snmp

 A Puppet module for configuring SNMP (client) feature on Windows and opening up holes in to the Windows Firewall.
+On Windows 10 SNMP Client is managed as a capability because the feature has gone missing.

 # Usage